 perfectly iced cookies!

 When you are making the dough for these cookies, it’s going to be quite difficult to stir it by the end.
 This is so that the end product will roll out and hold it’s shape when making the gingerbread men shape.
 You will also need to be sure you add all the coconut oil to the recipe, as it helps the cookies harden in the fridge, which makes forming the dough a little easier.
+Make sure to get yourself a gingerbread man cookie cutter (affiliate link).

 The easiest way I’ve found to roll out the dough is to place the dough on a large piece of parchment paper.
 Then flatten the dough with your palms.
 Once flat, cover the dough in a sheet of waxed paper and roll out with a rolling pin (or wine bottle).
 Be sure not to roll the ends out to thin, as they will not cook evenly if the dough is drastically different thickness.
 You can easily roll the scraps up and re-cut the dough two or three times without having to put it back into the fridge.
 Easy peasy and kids love helping with cutting out the gingerbread men (and decorating them), so make these often, they are healthy after all!